ultraviolet-1986/agent_julia/README.md

 In both events, the use-case script will define the simulation parameters and call the model script to perform the simulation, finally providing a report and a plot showing the results of the simulation.

+Note that *Microsoft Visual Studio Code* users may simply open the simulation file of their choice and run the file using the built-in debugger, or the `Run` button toward the right of the tab bar.

 ## Development Environment